Gary05CX/databases_container/README.md

 2. Go to the container tap.
 3. Open the images of this container by clicking the ">" button.
 4. Click MongoDB_Server.
-5. Click `Exce`tap and run your MongoDB command by starting with `mongosh`.
+5. Click `Exce`tap and run your MongoDB command.
 #### Connect by local terminal
 1. Ensure you have MongoDB installed.
 2. Open your terminal.